Discover top 7 industrial gas business realities that drive sustainable business success

 Business Reality 2: The Industrial Gas Business is Secured with Business Contracts

-- Business secured with medium to long-term contracts
+- The business secured with medium to long-term contracts

 –On-site contracts vary between 10-20 years, with a 15-year norm (good EBITDA generation)